 Increase your instance type ( CPU, RAM, etc. ..)

-Add Multi instances and divide traffic between instances.
+Add Multi instances and divide the traffic between instances.

-In RDS service, you can easily create read replicate instance from the master instance with just a few clicks.
+You can easily create a read replicate instance from the master instance with just a few clicks in the RDS service.

 But after you create read replicate instances, what you need to do is divide traffic between them.